CodersCampus/SingleSignOnWidget/README.md

 This page attempts to provide a high level FAQ style description of this widget.

+The code will follow the documentation probably in 2nd quarter of 2024?
+Hard to say.
+Code is currently incomplete and living in a different github address.

 For more detailed information, see [Docs](docs/index.md)

 ## Frequently Asked Questions (FAQ)